 On 1 January 2012 substantial modifications to the STCW Convention and Code came into operation.
 The modifications were adapted during a conference in Manila, for which reason they are called the "Manila Amendments".

-The modified STCW-standards will be implemented in our training programmes as from the academic year 2012-2013.
+The modified STCW-standards are implemented in our training programmes since the academic year 2012-2013.